Get free guidance and exclusive deals to grow your business with business.com+

 45. Tax prep business

-As with bookkeeping, you should have a solid background in finance and knowledge of taxes if you want to launch a tax prep business.
-Many business owners are great at their craft yet dread the financial burden of tax season because they’re unsure of how to handle all the paperwork, filing and other tasks.
-As a tax expert, you can help clients get the most out of their money, claim the right credits and deductions, and more.
+As with bookkeeping, you should have a solid background in finance to launch a tax prep business.
+Many business owners dread the financial burden of tax season.
+As a tax expert, you can help clients get the most out of their money.
+Staying updated on the latest tax law changes is essential to maintaining your value and credibility.

 46. Financial planning